• Skip to primary navigation

 An open oven where someone is using a red silicone spatula to stir sheet pan chicken and asparagus at the halfway point.

-The sheet pan is ready when the chicken is cooked through, the asparagus is nicely browned, and the sauce has thickened slightly.
+The sheet pan is ready when the chicken is cooked through, the asparagus is nicely browned and tender-crisp, and the sauce has thickened slightly.

 An overhead shot of sheet pan chicken and asparagus ready to be removed from the oven.
 The chicken and asparagus are browned all over and the sauce is slightly thickened.

-Garnish with sesame seeds and cilantro if desired, and serve with cauliflower rice.
+Garnish with sesame seeds and cilantro if desired, and serve with cauliflower rice or mashed cauliflower.

 An overhead shot of sheet pan chicken and asparagus on a wooden table, next to bowls of cauliflower rice, plates, and forks.